 They say it takes a village to raise a child.
 In the past, that village had some really strange ideas about child rearing.
 From taping the mouth closed to drugging babies to 'cure' colic, the world of parenting has historically been trial and error!

 Robin Barker has seen many a parenting 'trend' in her day, and even some long before she was around.
-She’s positive some family fads that should never see the light of day again.
+She’s positive some family fads should never see the light of day again.

 Listen to Robin on Kinderling Conversation: